Rodón sharp on a rainy night as White Sox beat Twins 4-1

 TRAINER’S ROOM

 White Sox: Grandal is expected to miss approximately four to six weeks. … OF Adam Engel is expected to be activated from the injured list and play in Wednesday afternoon’s game in Minnesota.
 Engel has been out since June 19 with a hamstring injury. … LHP Aaron Bummer (strained right hamstring) could possibly be activated for the weekend series at Baltimore.
-Manager Tony La Russa said “fingers crossed” that Bummer would return, but only if he’s “really ready.”
+La Russa said “fingers crossed” that Bummer would return, but only if he’s “really ready.”

 Twins: Cruz was back in the lineup after missing two games with a stiff neck that has been exacerbated by a lingering chest cold and severe coughing.
 Cruz was examined by doctors and cleared of any other complications. … 3B Josh Donaldson was out of the lineup for the third straight game due to a strained right hamstring.